kbr/fritzconnection/README.rst

       or
     $ pip install fritzconnection[qr]

-The latter will install the dependency to enable QR-code creation for wifi login.
+The latter will install the [segno](https://github.com/heuer/segno)-package to enable QR-code creation for wifi login.

 Quickstart: